 Five signs a terminal’s been compromised

-1. The security seal has been voided.
+1. The security seal is broken.

 Many gas stations have joined the war against credit card fraud by placing a security label across the pump.
 When the pump is safe to use, the label has a red, blue or black background.
 When it’s been breached, the words “Void Open” will appear in white.